ykperdgn/mindversedaily/src/pages/privacy-policy.md

 Although we do not actively target the EU with localized services, if applicable you may request: access, rectification, deletion, restriction, or objection regarding any personal information you have voluntarily provided.
 Contact us as below; we will respond within 30 days.

 ## 10. Contact
-For privacy inquiries or requests: privacy@mindverse.example (placeholder – replace with operational address before launch).
+For privacy inquiries or requests: mindversedaily@gmail.com

 ## 11. Changes to this Policy
 We may revise this Policy to reflect content scope, legal, or technology updates.
 The “Last updated” date will change accordingly.
 Material changes will be summarized at the top of this page.